WHAT IS TERM INSURANCE?

 Anyone with financial dependents should buy a Term Insurance Policy.
 This includes married couples, parents, business people and self-employed, SIP investors, young professionals with dependent parents, and in some cases, even retirees.

-Life insurance premiums paid are deductible from taxable income under Section 80C and hence carry a double benefit for taxpayers – protection and tax-saving.
-The payment (maturity value) received under an insurance policy is also exempt subject to conditions under Section 10(10D) of the Income Tax Act, 1961^^.
+Life insurance premiums paid are deductible from taxable income under Section 80C^^ and hence carry a double benefit for taxpayers – protection and tax-saving.
+The amount (maturity value) received under a term insurance policy is also tax-exempt subject to conditions under Section 10(10D)^^ of the Income Tax Act, 1961^^.
 Term Insurance also has among the lowest premiums compared to the different types of insurance policies.

 Hence, individuals who derive any of the three significant benefits associated with term insurance should consider buying such policies.
 The three significant benefits are – life protection, tax-saving and affordable premiums.

 Parents:Parents are generally the sole source of financial support for their children.
 The needs of children extend from school fees and living expenses to hefty university fees, later on in life.
 An unfortunate event with a parent can jeopardise their future and deprive children of life’s opportunities.
 Parents must ensure that this scenario does not come to pass, by purchasing a term insurance policy.
 This policy will pay out a lump sum and/or income to satisfy their children’s expenses, in the event of any mishap of the parent(s).